Skip to primary navigation Skip to content Skip to footer

 How Big is a Blue Whale?
 The Definitive Guide

-a large body of water
+a whale jumping out of the water

 The blue whale is the largest animal on Earth, but just how big is it?
 In this article, we’ll explore the size of a blue whale and compare it to other well-known objects to give you a better understanding of just how massive these creatures are.